Health Focus

 Who Should Be Cautious

 Creatine has an exceptional safety record — one of the most studied supplements in human history.
+When discussing creatine women side effects, clinical data overwhelmingly shows it is safe and well-tolerated, with mild digestive upset being the only occasional complaint.
 However, speak with your physician before starting if you:

 • Have pre-existing kidney disease (though research does not show creatine causes kidney disease in healthy people)